hackkosice/hk-advent/README.md

 ## Deployment

+GitHub Actions are set up to deploy after pushing to `main` and PR

-To deploy this project run
+To deploy this project manually, run

 ```bash
   firebase login